MystenLabs/capybot/README.md

 ## Strategies

-There are currently three trading strategies implemented in Capybot:
+Capy Trading Bot supports the following three trading strategies:
 - `Arbitrage`: This strategy looks for [arbitrage opportunities](https://en.wikipedia.org/wiki/Triangular_arbitrage) in chains of two or more swap pools across different DEXs.
 It computes the product of the prices along the chain of swap pools, say SUI -> USDC -> CETUS -> SUI, and if the product is different from 1 it means there is an arbitrage opportunity.
 - `RideTheTrend`: This strategy looks for [trend following](https://en.wikipedia.org/wiki/Trend_following) opportunities in a single swap pool by comparing a short moving average with a longer moving average to get an indication whether the price is going up or down.
-- `MarketDifference`: This strategy compares the relative price of a token pair in a swap pool with the price of the same pair on an exchange, e.g. Binance.
-If the price differs, the strategy suggests to either trade or short a given token.
+- `MarketDifference`: This strategy compares the relative price of a token pair in a swap pool with the price of the same pair on an exchange, such as Binance.
+If the price differs, the strategy suggests to either go long or short a given token.

 Strategies are located in the `src/strategies` folder, and each strategy extends the `Strategy` class which requires the `evaluate` method to be implemented.
 The `evaluate` method is called every second with the latest data point from the data sources and should return a (potentially empty) array of trade orders.

-If you want to add other strategies, you should implement it as described above and add it to Capybot by calling `capybot.addStrategy` in `src/index.ts`.
+To add other strategies, you can implement them as described above and add it to Capy Trading Bot by calling `capybot.addStrategy` in `src/index.ts`.

 ## Data sources

-There are two different types of data sources in Capybot: Swap pools and external sources.
-Capybot may order trades from swap pools, and they provide the current relative price of the tokens in the pool.
-External sources may provide any kind of information that could be relevant for strategies.
+Capy Trading Bot can leverage two different types of data sources: Swap pools and external sources.
+Capy Trading Bot can execute trades via swap pools, and swap pools provide the current token price in the pool.
+External data sources can provide additional data that could be useful inputs to trading strategies.

-At the moment, Capybot supports swap pools from [Cetus](https://www.cetus.zone/), [Turbos](https://turbos.finance/) and [Suiswap](https://suiswap.app/app/), and uses Binance (via [CCTX](https://github.com/ccxt/ccxt)) as an external data source for the relative prices of some token pairs.
+In this release, Capy Trading Bot supports swap pools from [Cetus](https://www.cetus.zone/), [Turbos](https://turbos.finance/) and
+[Suiswap](https://suiswap.app/app/), and uses Binance (via [CCTX](https://github.com/ccxt/ccxt)) as an external data source for the relative prices of some token pairs.

 ## Installation